amekelburg/wedsite/1-index.md

 ### The Proposal

 Alex and Rachel had a trip to St. Croix planned for Rachel's February school break.
 They flew from Boston to Baltimore on Friday, Feb 13th, from Baltimore to San Juan on Saturday, Feb 14th, and by Sunday they would be in St. Croix.
-With Saturday being Valentines Day, Alex
+With Saturday being Valentines Day, Alex and Rachel decided to stay in the Intercontinental right on the beach, to add a little extra romance.
+Last year, they decided to make nachos and champagne the Valentine's Day tradition, so they walked along the beach